murali8466/krishna/README.txt

-i want to go home
+i want to go house